Author:

 1. Your industry

-Every industry serves a unique demographic, characterized by consumers with different backgrounds, purchasing power and behavior.
+Every industry serves a unique demographic, characterised by consumers with different backgrounds, purchasing power and behavior.

 This reason combined with the fact that some industries are more competitive than others, the average ROAS across industries vary significantly.